ibm-cloud-docs/containers/cs_access_reference.md

 Every user who is assigned an {{site.data.keyword.Bluemix_notm}} IAM service access role is also automatically assigned a corresponding Kubernetes role-based access control (RBAC) role in a specific namespace.
 To learn more about service access roles, see [{{site.data.keyword.Bluemix_notm}} IAM service roles](/docs/containers?topic=containers-users#platform).
 Do not assign {{site.data.keyword.Bluemix_notm}} IAM platform roles at the same time as a service role.
 You must assign platform and service roles separately.
 {: shortdesc}

 Looking for which Kubernetes actions each service role grants through RBAC?
 See [Kubernetes resource permissions per RBAC role](#rbac_ref).
-To learn more about RBAC roles, see [Assigning RBAC permissions](/docs/containers?topic=containers-users#role-binding).
+To learn more about RBAC roles, see [Assigning RBAC permissions](/docs/containers?topic=containers-users#role-binding) and [Extending existing permissions by aggregating cluster roles](https://cloud.ibm.com/docs/containers?topic=containers-users#rbac_aggregate)
 {: tip}

 The following table shows the Kubernetes resource permissions that are granted by each service role and its corresponding RBAC role.